Citrullin/documentation/iota-sbc/0.1/how-to-guides/setup-sbc.md

 #### 3.1.2.
 Get the IP address (Skip if your SBC does not have Ethernet or if it is not connected)

-Execute the command ```ifconfig```.
+Execute the command ```ip addr show```.
 The program returns all network interfaces and the given IP addresses.
 The interfaces starting with eth are Ethernet network interfaces.
 The ones starting with wl are the Wi-Fi network interfaces.